-- 4. Continue adding coolant until system is full up to the pressure cap. - 5.
-Refill coolant tank up to MAX level mark. - Run engine at idle with the radiator cap off.
-Slowly add coolant if necessary. - At this point, wait until engine reaches normal operating temperature. - Depress the throttle lever two or three times; then add coolant if required. - 9.
-Stop the engine and let it cool down. - 10.
-Install coolant reservoir cap. - Inspect all connections for leaks and check coolant level in the reservoir.
+- 5. Add coolant until system is full up to the pressure cap seat.

+- Refill coolant tank up to MAX level mark.

+- 7. Start engine.

+NOTE: Do not install pressure cap.

+8. Run engine at idle until coolant fan turns ON.

+NOTE: Monitor coolant level during engine warm-up and add coolant as required.

+- 9. Depress the throttle lever two or three times; check coolant level.

+- 10. Stop the engine and let it cool down.

+- 11. Inspect cooling system for leaks.

+- 12. Check coolant level in the reservoir.
+Add coolant as required.

+- 13. Install pressure cap.

-Muffler Spark Arrester
+6) Muffler Spark Arrester